 More about Ksenia Voronina, MD

 As a dynamic provider, Dr. Voronina enjoys forming a more holistic impression of her patients informed by their culture and developmental journey.
-She is passionate in helping her patients get back on track.
-Dr. Voronina is a compassionate physician with gentle yet direct style.
+She is passionate about helping her patients get back on track.
+Dr. Voronina is a compassionate physician with a gentle yet direct style.
 She understands and validates each person’s experience, enjoying hearing the stories and thinking through their treatment needs.

 She joined Mindful Health Solutions in the Fall of 2018.

 Dr. Voronina moved to the United States from Russia at the age of seventeen.
 After two years studying at SF City College, she transferred to the University of California, Davis.
 She completed her Bachelor of Science, graduating with honors and receiving a citation for outstanding performance in Chemistry and Biology.

 Before heading to medical school, she took four years off and worked in a cancer research laboratory, using the time to ask herself about what she truly wanted to accomplish in life before continuing her education.
 She lived in San Diego during those years and considered that time invaluable in contemplating her life’s goals and committing herself to medicine.

 She received her Doctor of Medicine from the University of Colorado, Denver, School of Medicine, and then completed her residency at the Baylor College of Medicine, Houston, in the Menninger Department of Psychiatry.
 During her medical school psychiatry rotation, she was captivated by the profound effect of brain illness that had so few physical signs yet significantly affected a person’s whole outlook on life and daily functioning.
 She originally planned to focus on pediatric emergency medicine but decided to switch to psychiatry, giving herself permission to pursue what she liked.
 During her residency training experience, she enjoyed and developed expertise working with women’s and perinatal mood and anxiety disorders.